 The SPAC company Churchill Capital Corp IV (NYSE: CCIV) gained traction on Wallstreet after announcing their intentions to merge with EV company Lucid Motors.
 Lucid Motors has captivated investors after noting their ambitions to take on EV giant Tesla.
 Interestingly, Lucid Motors CEO Peter Rawlinson had spent time as an engineering executive at Tesla prior to launching Lucid Motors.
 The company is targeting the luxury EV market which is expected to be worth $733 Billion by 2026.
+Investors are speculating after an SEC filing that the merger is expected to close on July 23rd.
 This article will breakdown everything you need to know about the CCIV and Lucid Motor merger.

 Table of contents